-For more in-depth brand guidelines you can click on the links below.
+For more in-depth brand guidelines you can click on the social links below.
 If you don’t see what you are looking for please leave your suggestions in the comments and I will add them to the list.

 Tools and Resources for Great Colour Combo

 Adobe Colour CC

-If you need inspiration for great colour combinations try Adobe Colour CC.
+If you need inspiration for great colour combinations check out Adobe Colour CC.

 Another of my favourite online tools for creating colour palettes is ColourCode.